Pulp Engine — Evaluator Guide

 Pulp Engine is pre-1.0 and actively developed.
 It is used in the author’s own deployments and is suitable for controlled internal trials by technical teams who can verify fitness against their own workload.
 There is no broad external production adoption yet.

-- Hardened production defaults enforced at startup (
+- Hardened production defaults enforced at startup — pull the image, run it with

-NODE_ENV=production) - Three supported storage backends: PostgreSQL, SQL Server, file-backed
+- Three supported storage backends: PostgreSQL, SQL Server, file-backed — unit, integration, file-mode, and SQL Server suites plus Playwright E2E, gated in CI

 - Scoped API credentials, named-user audit identity, queryable audit event log